-As the sequence of operations scheduled on a resource is subject to change, it follows that the setup times between operations should change as well based on the attributes of the products being made.
-Similar products being produced sequentially should incur minimal setup times compared to situations where vastly different products are being produced sequentially.
+As the sequence of operations scheduled on a resource is subject to change, the setup times between operations should change as well based on the attributes of the products being made.
+Similar products produced sequentially should incur minimal setup times compared to situations where vastly different products are being produced sequentially.

 In addition, the production schedule can be optimized based on the Operation Attributes to prioritize scheduling together operations with the same Attribute Code or Number.
 This can be configured in the Settings | Scenario Data | Optimize Rules.

 Operation attributes used in an Attribute Number Range Table can serve as additional eligibility constraints.
 This is particularly useful when similar resources can handle different ranges of materials.
-For example, in steel manufacturing, you may have several similar machines that are able to cut steel plates, but one may be able to cut through steel from 1-6 inches and a different machine could be able to cut through 1-12 inches.
+For example, in steel manufacturing, you may have several similar machines that can cut steel plates, but one may be able to cut through steel from 1-6 inches, and a different machine could be able to cut through 1-12 inches.
 To set up this constraint:

-- Create operation attributes with attribute names that match the Setup Table and has the appropriate Attribute Number values.
+- Create operation attributes with attribute names that match the Setup Table and have the appropriate Attribute Number values.

 - Specify the valid Attribute Number ranges in the Setup Table.
 Note: The operation's Attribute Number must fall in a valid range for the resource to be eligible.

-- Connect the Setup Table to the resources that should be limited by the attributes.
+- Connect the Setup Table to the resources that the attributes should limit.

-- Set the "Eligibility Constraint" to 'true' so that the attributes are used to determine whether a resource is eligible to perform an operation.
+- Set the "Eligibility Constraint" to 'true' so that the attributes are used to determine whether a resource is eligible to operate.

-- This has no effect on the setup values that can be calculated using the same setup tables.
+- This does not affect the setup values that can be calculated using the same setup tables.

 - For an attribute to be an eligibility constraint, there is no need to specify the "To Ranges" in the Attribute Setup Table To-Range Table.

-- If an operation has multiple attributes that are eligibility constraints, then they must ALL be valid for a resource for it to be considered eligible.
+- If an operation has multiple attributes that are eligibility constraints, they must ALL be valid for a resource to be considered eligible.

 Wildcard Enhancement for Setup Code Tables